helloRupa/js-events/README.md

 # JS Events
 We're gonna make things happen!

+To see the solution branch, go to https://github.com/helloRupa/js-events

 ## By the end of this lesson, you should be able to:
 Attach event handlers (callbacks) to specific elements in the DOM